 If you’re a sports fan, The Mile High City is the place you want to be.
-Denver is home to no less than seven professional sports teams that thrill crowds year-round.
+Denver is home to no less than eight professional sports teams that thrill crowds year-round.

 Basketball, baseball, football, soccer, lacrosse, hockey, rugby – Denver’s got it all, with some of the world’s best athletes on the rosters.